bluemont/kria/README.md

 core.async channel in advance and have the callback put the desired return value in the core.async channel.

-In my applications, we tend to create on namespace that wrap all calls to Kria in a domain-specific way.
+In our applications, we tend to create on namespace that wrap all calls to Kria in a domain-specific way.
 That namespace provides an API that the rest of your application relies on.
 Since Kria is a thin wrapper over the Riak API, it does not handle siblings for you, that is something your domain-specific logic must